The Higher General Examination Programme (STX)

 The STX programme is a fulltime three-year general upper secondary education programme which qualifies the holder for admission to Danish business academies, Schools of technology and design, university colleges and universities.

-The focus in the STX programme is on general education and general study preparation.
-The academic standard is closely linked to aspects of the academic subjects, and the students are to achieve general education and study competence in the humanities, natural science and social science with a view to being in a position to complete higher education.
+The focus in STX is on general education and general study preparation.
+The academic standard is closely linked to aspects of the academic subjects, and the students are to achieve general education and study competence in the humanities, natural sciences and social sciences with a goal to being in a position to complete a higher education.

-- Normally three subjects constituting the specialized study programme
+- The two to three subjects constituting the specialized study programme

 Facts about the STX programme